Mark Rein-Hagen: 1990s: Vampire: The Masquerade and The World of Darkness

-While Rein-Hagen was on the road with Wieck and Stevens to GenCon 23 in 1990, he conceived of the game Vampire: The Masquerade which became his main project for the next year, and was published by the new company in 1991.
+Rein-Hagen was on the road with Wieck and Stevens to GenCon 23 in 1990, when he conceived of the game Vampire: The Masquerade which became his main project of 1991, and the new company was able to publish the game that same year.
 Next year (1992) Rein-Hagen wrote (with Robert Hatch and Bill Bridges) Werewolf: The Apocalypse which was published through White Wolf.

-Mage (1993) was based to a certain extent on a game that Rein-Hagen had imagined back in 1989 as something like a modern-day Ars Magica, although this was the first World of Darkness game in which he was not explicitly involved.
+Mage (1993) was based somewhat on a game that Rein-Hagen had thought of in 1989 as something like a modern-day Ars Magica, although Mage was the first game in the World of Darkness in which he was not directly involved.

-Wraith (1994) marked his return to the design of the core games in the World of Darkness setting.
-Rein-Hagen was developing a science-fiction game called Exile to be published in 1997, which was to be owned by a non-profit called the Null Foundation.
-However, White Wolf encountered financial difficulties in 1995–1996, which caused a falling out between Rein-Hagen and Wieck and his brother Steve Wieck.
-As a result, Rein-Hagen left White Wolf taking Exile with him.
-His Null Foundation put out a playtest draft of Exile in 1997, but the game was never fully published.
+Wraith (1994) served as his return to designing the core World of Darkness games.

+His next game, the fifth in the World of Darkness, was Changeling: The Dreaming, designed with Sam Chupp, Ian Lemke and Joshua Gabriel Timbrook.
+Rein-Hagen was developing a science-fiction game called Exile to be published in 1997 and owned by a non-profit known as the Null Foundation.
+White Wolf encountered financial difficulties in 1995–1996, which resulted in a falling out between Rein-Hagen and Wieck and his brother Steve Wieck, so Rein-Hagen left White Wolf taking Exile with him.
+His Null Foundation released a draft of Exile for playtest in 1997, but the game was never fully published.

 He served as a writer and producer for Kindred: The Embraced, a 1996 TV show loosely based on Vampire, produced by Aaron Spelling and shown on Fox TV.
 He was unhappy with the finished product because FOX's producers had a vision for the series he did not share.
 “The show wasn’t as good as it could have been, if they only had listened to me more.”
 Kindred was cancelled after eight episodes, however, following the death of its star Mark Frankel any attempts to revive it were abandoned.
 Rein-Hagen continued to work in Hollywood for four years total, but disillusioned and fed up trying to make it as a writer, he decided to leave it behind.
 “It was the goal of my life, but finally I just left”.